The HTML5 and CSS3 exam is based on the Intended Learning Outcomes (ILOs) listed below.

 - Reusing rules and rule sets, commenting, web-safe fonts, cross-platform usability, separation of structure (HTML) and style (CSS)

-Apply accessibility principles and evaluate content accessibility, using:
+6.2.
+Apply accessibility principles and review content accessibility, using:

 - Text alternatives, color contrast and usage, legibility of typography, tab order, text resizing, text hierarchy, translate